tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 {{Section 7.1 of TLS}}).
 Since the main_secret is discarded during the key derivation procedure, a derived value is stored.
-This stored value then serves as the input salt to the first key update procedure that incorporates the ephemeral (EC)DHE- established value as input keying material (IKM) to produce main_secret_N+1.
-The derived value from this new main secret serves as input salt to the subsequent key update procedure, which also incorporates a fresh ephemeral (EC)DHE value as IKM.
+This stored value then serves as the input salt to the first key update procedure that incorporates the shared secret as input keying material (IKM) to produce main_secret_N+1.
+The derived value from this new main secret serves as input salt to the subsequent key update procedure, which also incorporates a fresh shared secret as IKM.
 This process is repeated for each additional key update procedure.

+The shared secret is determined by the negotiated key exchange mechanism.
+In the base protocol, this mechanism is (EC)DHE (see {{Section 7.4 of TLS}}).
+For SecP256r1MLKEM768, defined in {{I-D.ietf-tls-ecdhe-mlkem}}, the
+shared secret is the concatenation of the ECDHE and ML-KEM shared secrets.
+For mlkem512, defined in {{I-D.ietf-tls-mlkem}}, the ML-KEM shared secret is provided to the key schedule in place of the (EC)DHE shared secret.

 The traffic keys are re-derived from client_application_traffic_secret_N+1 and